argoproj/argo-rollouts/docs/proposals/statefulset-support.md

 ##### Headless service
-A big consideration with statefulset support is that traffic hits pods directly instead of hitting a k8s service when using a headless service.
+A big consideration with type 1 statefulsets is that traffic hits pods directly instead of hitting a k8s service when using a headless service.

 ..this means that we need to consider how to track using labels